zookz/cordova-plugin-health/README.md

 	endDate: new Date(),
 	dataType: 'steps',
 	value: 180,
+	sourceName: 'my_app',
-	source: 'my_app'}, successCallback, errorCallback)
+	sourceBundleId: 'com.example.my_app' }, successCallback, errorCallback)
 ```

 - startDate: {type: Date}, start date from which to get data
 - endDate: {type: Date}, end data to which to get the data
 - dataType: {type: a String}, the data type
 - value: {type: a number or an Object}, depending on the actual data type
-- source: {type: String}, the source that produced this data.
+- sourceName: {type: String}, the source that produced this data.
 In iOS this is ignored and set automatically to the name of your app.
+- sourceBundleId: {type: String}, the complete package of the source that produced this data.
+In Android, if not specified, it's assigned to the package of the App.
+In iOS this is ignored and set automatically to the bunde id of the app.
 - successCallback: {type: function}, called if all OK
 - errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem

 Quirks of store()